fbecart/url-shortener/README.md

     Content-Length: 0
     Date: Tue, 16 Aug 2016 20:31:56 GMT

+The port of the server can be configured by environment variable (default value is `3000`).

+    export PORT=8080

-The prefix of the short URLs can be defined with an environment variable.
+The prefix of the short URLs can be defined with an environment variable (default value is `http://localhost:3000/`).
 This will affect the `Location` header of in the response of successful POST requests.

     export SHORT_URL_PREFIX=https://bit.ly/